turingschool/mod-0-curriculum/session4/index.md

     <li>Before you check the status, predict what it will say.
 Then, check the current status.</li>
     <li>Commit the changes using a properly formatted commit message.</li>
     <li>Before you check the status, predict what it will say.
 Then, check the current status.</li>
-    <li>Repeat steps 8-14 again, adding the names of two new coding languages.</li>
+    <li>Repeat steps 10-16 again, adding the names of some programming terms and some git terms to the respective files.</li>
+    <li>Add and commit the changes to these two files <strong>together</strong> with a properly formatted commit message.</li>
   </ol>
   <p><strong>Finished before time is up?
 Repeat, but choose a different driver this time.</strong></p>
 </div>